dpembo/e2stream-installer/e2stream-installer/readme.txt

 - To have Open WEBIF installed, enabled, running on port 80 and WITHOUT HTTP Authentication.
 - Know the ports for streaming/transcoding (Default being 8001 and 8002 repectively)

-Note – to control this, use UP/Down to browse the channel.
+Note Â– to control this, use UP/Down to browse the channel.
 On moving through the list the NOW/NEXT updates on the right.

 If you do use E2Stream, please consider donating an amount of your choice to support the continued development and hosting costs of this app!